chaosiq/chaosiq-cloud/README.md

-  publish   Publish your experiment's journal to ChaosIQ run       Run the experiment loaded from SOURCE, either a local file or a... signin    Sign-in with your ChaosIQ credentials validate  Validate the experiment at PATH.
+  publish   Publish your experiment's journal to ChaosIQ run       Run the experiment loaded from SOURCE, either a local file or a... signin    Sign-in with your ChaosIQ credentials team      Set ChaosIQ team validate  Validate the experiment at PATH. verify    Run the verification loaded from SOURCE, either a local file or...
 ```

 ### Sign-in with ChaosIQ